 To establish the statement, it is therefore sufficient to show that there exists no SNPR-sequence, say such that M can be obtained from N by an SNPR+, or N' can be obtained from M' by an SNPR+.
-We proceed by distinguishing these two cases.
+Note that a sequence that uses an SNPR+ (or an SNPR-) to transform M into M' would either be covered by one of these two cases or would be a sequence that traverses two tiers horizontally like σ .
+We thus proceed by distinguishing the first two cases.